-Technological innovations.
-What unique or unusual technologies are incorporated into your house?
-Market appeal.
-Who is the target client for the team house?
+Unique house features.
+What makes the house unlike any other?
+(1 page) Technological innovations.
+Summarize the unique or unusual technologies incorporated into your house.
+(1-2 pages) Define the target client for the team house.
 How does the design accommodate the needs and desires of this client?
-Team organization and contacts.
+(1 paragraph) Team organization and contacts.
 Indicate how your team is organized and approximately how many students, faculty, and others (e.g., sponsors, volunteers, family members) are involved in the project.
+(1 page) Future plans for your house, if known.
+Where will it go after the competition?
+(1 paragraph)